imixs/imixs-cloud/README.md

 # Contribute

-Imixs-Docker-Cloud is open source and are sincerely invited to participate in it.
+_Imixs-Cloud_ is open source and are sincerely invited to participate in it.
 If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-docker/issues).
 All source are available on [Github](https://github.com/imixs/imixs-docker).